-Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
+8.1b Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
 Who establishes the criteria for what PII can be shared?
+OHRS 2.0 does not have users from other agencies with access to the application.

-Describe the different roles in general terms that have been created to provide access to the system.
+8.1c Describe the different roles in general terms that have been created to provide access to the system?
 For example, certain users may have "read-only" access while others may be permitted to make certain amendments or changes to the information.